EmilyMWright/NHLGoalPrediction/README.md

 ### Introduction
  The problem of predicting rare events in event sequences has numerous applications such as anticipating equipment failures or cyber attacks.
 The purpose of this analysis is to use a machine learning algorithm to monitor sequences of events and predict when goals will occur during National Hockey League (NHL) games.

  The [NHL Game Data](https://www.kaggle.com/martinellis/nhl-game-data?select=game_plays.csv) from Kaggle contains information about events that occur during NHL games such as type, time, team, and location.
 It spans 11244 games from the 2011-12 season to the 2017-18 season.
 9000 games (about 80%) will be used to train the algorithm and the remainder to evaluate it.
+In these 9000 games, there are 35342 goals.

  ### Method
  The pandas DataFrame sample method was used to return 9000 unique game ids.
 The games corresponding to these ids were saved to the train_plays.csv while the remainder were saved to eval_plays.csv.